Talking the Talk: Publishing Terms and Jargon

 Just like most industries, book publishing has its own peculiar jargon—a language that may be confusing to first-time authors.
 To minimize confusion and miscommunication during your book’s production, here's a list of some of the more common terms you might come across:

 - Back matter: The text that occurs after the last chapter in the book (or the main body of text).
 Back matter often comprises such parts as the index, endnotes, author biography, bibliography, etc. The pages are numbered with Arabic numerals.

 - Galley/ARC: Often used interchangeably, these two terms refer to advance printed copies of a book that are used for review and publicity purposes before publication.
 (ARC stands for “Advance Readers’ Copy.”)
-These advance editions typically come out four months before the publication date.
+These advance editions typically come out five months before the publication date.